CHAFAH/terris-app/Cluster.md

 This allows `kubectl` to interact with the newly created AKS cluster.

-### Deploying Applications Using Helm

-After the AKS cluster is deployed, you can use Helm charts to deploy your application components (frontend, backend, MongoDB).
-Ensure you have the Helm charts ready.

 1. **Set up the Kubernetes context** using the kubeconfig file from the Terraform output: